RTXI/rtxi.github.io/README.md

 Brief overview of file hierarchy:
  * **assets/** - used to hold all .js, .css, fonts, images, and .less files
  * **_posts/** - some of the pages are rended using Jekyll's built-in post system.
 All pages that categorized as news, faqs, tutorials, papers, or troubleshooting are formatted as posts.
-(Only posts can be formatted with Markdown.)
  * **index.html** - the home page
  * **_includes/** - HTML snippets included in files using Liquid-format {{ tags }}
  * **_layouts/** - layouts for HTML pages